galloween/custom-sidebar-v2/README.md

 ## Notes
 - all items in config.order should have unique "item" property.
+- check out [this post](https://github.com/Villhellm/custom-sidebar/issues/40#issuecomment-982064937) on how to find the name of the menu item
 - items with "hide: true" are not considered in new order, all other items will be ordered as listed in config.order
-- any items present in Sidebar, but not in config.order, will be shown on top of the list
+- any items present in Sidebar, but not in config.order, will be shown on the <u>bottom</u> of the top part of the list

 ## Exceptions
 You can define user-specific order using `exceptions` feature (see [details in original repo](https://github.com/Villhellm/custom-sidebar#exceptions))
 ```
 {
   "exceptions": [
     {
       "user": ["Jim Hawkins", "Long John Silver"],